| Contents: OverviewForewordScriptGen module provides ALP with ability to execute Active Scripts. It uses

 and the raw scripts are supported just as additional convenience for

+developers (mostly useful for test purposes).
 ASP-like scripts provide almost full compatibility with Microsoft Internet

 Information Server and Active Server Pages supported by it.
 ASP-Like scripts and